SyriaOfficial Name: Syrian Arab Republic

 A passport and a visa are required.
 Visas must be obtained prior to arrival in Syria from a Syrian diplomatic mission located in the traveler’s country of residence.
 The Embassy of the Syrian Arab Republic in Washington, DC, however, suspended all operations, including consular services on March 18, 2014 and has not appointed a protecting power.
-Travelers seeking visa information for Syria despite the U.S. Department of State’s Syria Travel Warning may still visit the website of the Syrian Arab Republic Honorary Consulate in Montreal, Canada.

 Syria charges a departure tax at its land and sea borders for all visitors except those on diplomatic passports and children under the age of 11.

-The Syrian government rigidly enforces restrictions on prior travel to Israel, and does not allow persons with passports bearing Israeli visas or entry/exit stamps to enter the country.
+Israel Travel: The Syrian government rigidly enforces restrictions on prior travel to Israel, and does not allow persons with passports bearing Israeli visas or entry/exit stamps to enter the country.
 Likewise, the absence of entry stamps from a country adjacent to Israel, which the traveler has just visited, will cause Syrian immigration officials to refuse admittance.
 Overland entry into Syria directly from Israel is not possible.
 U.S. citizen travelers suspected of having traveled to Israel have been detained for questioning.

 A child under the age of eighteen whose father is Syrian or of Syrian descent must have his/her father’s permission to leave Syria, even if the parents are separated or divorced and the mother has been granted full custody by a Syrian court.
-On occasion, the families of Syrian-American women visiting Syria have attempted to prevent them from leaving the country, generally in order to compel the woman to marry.
+On occasion, the families of U.S.-Syrian women visiting Syria have attempted to prevent them from leaving the country, generally in order to compel the woman to marry.
 Although under Syrian law a woman does not need her husband's explicit consent every time she wishes to leave Syria, a Syrian husband may take legal action to prevent his wife from leaving the country, regardless of her nationality.
 Once such legal orders are in place, the U.S. government cannot help U.S. citizens to leave Syria.

-Some HIV/AIDS entry restrictions exist for visitors or foreign residents of Syria.
+HIV/AIDS: Some HIV/AIDS entry restrictions exist for visitors or foreign residents of Syria.
 AIDS tests are mandatory for foreigners from ages 15 to 60 who wish to reside in Syria.
 The AIDS test must be conducted in Syria at a facility approved by the Syrian Ministry of Health.
 A residence permit will not be issued until the applicant is determined HIV negative.
 Foreigners wishing to marry Syrian nationals in Syria must also be tested for HIV.
 Please verify this information with the Syrian government before you travel.

 Safety and Security

-The Department of State continues to warn U.S. citizens against travel to Syria and strongly recommends that U.S. citizens remaining in Syria depart immediately per the U.S. Department of State’s Syria Travel Warning.
 The Syrian regime has used deadly force to quell anti-government protests and is engaged in a full-scale civil war with armed groups.
 The government is no longer in control of vast swathes of the country, particularly in northern, southern and eastern Syria and Damascus suburbs.
 Some armed groups have utilized car bombs, improvised explosive device/indirect-fire attacks, sniper fire, and carried out kidnappings throughout the country.
 Foreign combatants – including Iranian regime elements, Hizballah fighters, Islamic extremists, and al Qaida-linked elements – are also participating in hostilities.
 The Islamic State in Iraq and the Levant (ISIL) controls large amounts of territory in the north and east of the country where it has committed atrocities against civilians, including the murder of U.S. citizens.

 Syrian regime military operations have involved the use of ballistic missiles, aerial attacks, heavy artillery, and chemical weapons targeting civilian centers.
 Attacks from the regime or other groups could happen with little or no warning, no part of Syria should be considered immune from violence, and the potential exists throughout the country for unpredictable and hostile acts, including kidnappings, sniper assaults, terrorist attacks, large- and small-scale bombings, as well as arbitrary arrest, detention, and torture.